conorbr/breen_blog/_posts/2018-10-24-a-labour-of-love.markdown

 ---
 layout: post
 title: A labour of love
-subtitle: Raspberry pi with a side of hot coffee
+subtitle: A slice of raspberry pi with a side of hot coffee
 date: '2018-10-24 13:41:36'
 tags:
 - python